AliSoftware/alisoftware.github.io/_posts/2018-12-15-swift5-stringinterpolation-part1.md

 }
 ```

-Then, we're gonna make `GitHubComment` conform to `ExpressibleByStringInterpolation`, which means having a `StringInterpolation` subtype that will handle what to do when:
+Then, we'll make `GitHubComment` conform to `ExpressibleByStringInterpolation`, which means having a `StringInterpolation` subtype that will handle what to do when:

-* initializing itself: `init(literalCapacity: Int, interpolationCount: Int)` lets you the possibility to reserve some capacity to the buffer you're gonna use while building the type step by step.
+* initializing itself: `init(literalCapacity: Int, interpolationCount: Int)` lets you the possibility to reserve some capacity to the buffer you'll use while building the type step by step.
 In our case, we could simply have used a `String` and append the segments to it while building the instance, but I instead chose to use a `parts: [String]`, that we'll assemble together later
 * implement `appendLiteral(_ string: String)` to append the literal text to the `parts`
 * implement `appendInterpolation(user: String)` to append the markdown representation of a link to that user's profile when encountering `\(user: xxx)`
 * implement `appendInterpolation(issue: Int)` to append the markdown representation of a link to that issue